Mantvydas-data/Programming-for-DA-2021-PA/README.md

 <p>This repository contains continuous assessment for Programming for Data Analysis 2021 module.
 Files include: gitignore file, readme and Jupyter notebook numpyrandom.ipynb.
 Assessment instructions can be downloaded <a href="https://github.com/brianmcgmit/ProgDA/raw/master/ProgDA_Assignment.pdf">here</a>.</p>

 <h3>Problem statement</h3>
 <p>The following assignment concerns the numpy.random package in Python.
-You are required to create a Jupyter notebook explaining the use of the package, including detailed explanations of at least five of the distributions provided for in the package.</p>
+Requirement is to to create a Jupyter notebook explaining the use of the package, including detailed explanations of at least five of the distributions provided for in the package.</p>
-<p>There are four distinct tasks to be carried out in your Jupyter notebook:</p>
+<p>There are four distinct tasks to be carried out in Jupyter notebook:</p>
 <p>1.
 Explain the overall purpose of the package.</p>
 <p>2.
 Explain the use of the 'Simple random data' and 'Permutations' functions.</p>
 <p>3.
 Explain the use and purpose of at least five 'Distributions' functions.</p>